 Although TikTok itself has remained at the top of the charts, the velocity of apps launching around it has slowed in 2021, reaching a level comparable to 2019 in the first 10 months of this year.

-To date, TikTok, including Douyin on iOS in China, has reached approximately 3.3 billion installs globally.
+TikTok, including Douyin on iOS in China, has reached approximately 3.3 billion installs globally.
 The more than 900 apps revolving around it have collectively reached nearly 40 percent of this across worldwide app stores.

 Nearly half of the apps mentioning TikTok are centered on enabling consumers to download videos to their devices, representing about 49 percent of all launches studied.